Bawumia engages AfCFTA towards leveraging digital technology for Pan-African Payment System

 Business News of Wednesday, 3 March 2021

-Vice President Dr Mahamudu Bawumia has held talks with Mr Wamkele Keabetswe Mene, Secretary-General, African Continental Free Trade Area (AfCFTA), at the Jubilee House, Accra.
+Vice President Dr. Mahamudu Bawumia has held talks with the Secretary-General of the African Continental Free Trade Area (AfCFTA), Mr. Wamkele Keabetswe Mene, at the Jubilee House, Accra.

 The meeting, among other things, deliberated on the unique opportunities the AfCFTA offers the African Continent to enhance its cohesion and development.